Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 Note that the voice fallback text will be used instead of buttons.

-The conversation should progress only when the user enters data through the app.
+The conversation should progress only when the user enters data through the xApp.

 ### Implement SMS Functionality